thebozzcl/thebozzcl.github.io/about.en.md

 ---
 layout: page
-title: About Me
+title: About me
 permalink: /about/
 lang: en
 ---

+Hi all!
 My name's Rodrigo Bozzolo.
-I'm a software dev from Chile, currently based in Seattle.

-I have a pretty broad set of interests, ranging from technology to music, and I wanted a place where I could talk more about them.
-Besides, it's interesting to veer off the beaten path and try my hand at writing a website!
+I'm an industrial engineer from Chile.
+Right now I'm living in Seattle, working as a software developer.

+I have a pretty broad range of interests, outside software development.
+Music, technology, math, and all sorts of nerdy stuff!
+I like writing about all of that and the stuff I do, along with reflections on my life and current situations.

+I've been wanting to learn more front-end development, so I decided to try building my own site from scratch!